 While people, including President Obama, investigated and intervened in the disaster areas, I was still noting that the rivers were certainly rising rapidly.
 This is partly because of having lived in Missouri for more of my life than any other state, and knowing that people around here are now and again suddenly jumping into their boots to go sandbag someplace along one of our rivers.

 When I was a kid I lived in Union, Missouri for four years.
 My friends and I would often get together on a Sunday afternoon and hike along the Bourboise River, a small stream compared to the Mississippi.
 Back then it was still wild and untamed.
 Farmlands were adjacent to the Bourboise along our hike, but usually the foliage was underbrush along the edge of any existing fields.
 We also found some rocky hills and small cliffs that we climbed up, imaginings all sorts of adventures by exaggerating stories about what we were doing, and laughing all along the way.
 We learned to take snacks along because we used up so much energy.
 We were ordinarily hungry at that age.
 Using our minimally learned Spanish, we joked about walking to St. Louis with people we met, then tiptoed across a rail trestle.
 Afterwards I wished that I hadn't gone there.
 I had just discovered fear of heights watching water gurgling underneath me.
+Eventually we arrived at a prominent rock that reached out into the river, which we clambered up onto and took seats overlooking the stream while chattering about everything important and facetious that came up among us.
+We may have waded in a bit, but never actually swam there.
+We had a pool in town for that.

 Sometimes I found mussel shells or picked up an interesting rock.
 By the time we all got back to town I often went up to my room and slept all night, missing supper entirely, which worried my Mom a couple of times before she gave up on making me come to the dinner table.
 Did I have all my homework done?
 Oh maybe.